-Structurally, the PDPM:
+Structurally, the PDPM would:

-- Separates the amount of therapy from payment by no longer relying on minutes of therapy provided to a resident to classify that resident into a payment category; - Imposes a combined 25 percent limit on group and concurrent therapy, by discipline, to ensure that at least 75 percent of therapy is provided on an individual basis; - Establishes five individual components, each with its own discrete case-mix adjustment, and classifies each resident into the appropriate category for each of the components (Physical Therapy (PT), Occupational Therapy (OT), Speech/Language Pathology (SLP), nursing, and non-therapy ancillaries (NTA)) based primarily on that resident's clinical and functional characteristics; - Incorporates a variable, per-diem payment adjustment for the PT, OT, and NTA components, which results in a decreasing daily payment as a resident's stay progresses; and - Reduces required PPS assessments to the 5-Day Scheduled PPS Assessment, PPS Discharge Assessment with some additional items, and a new, optional Interim Payment Assessment (IPA) that can be used to change the resident classifications assigned by the 5-Day PPS Assessment.
+- Separate the amount of therapy from payment by no longer relying on minutes of therapy provided to a resident to classify that resident into a payment category; - Impose a combined 25 percent limit on group and concurrent therapy, by discipline, to ensure that at least 75 percent of therapy is provided on an individual basis; - Establish five individual rate components, each with its own discrete case-mix adjustment, and classify each resident into the appropriate category for each of the components (Physical Therapy (PT), Occupational Therapy (OT), Speech/Language Pathology (SLP), nursing, and non-therapy ancillaries (NTA)) based primarily on that resident's clinical and functional characteristics; - Incorporate a variable, per-diem payment adjustment for the PT, OT, and NTA components, which would result in a decreasing daily payment as a resident's stay progresses; and - Reduce required PPS assessments to the 5-Day Scheduled PPS Assessment, PPS Discharge Assessment with some additional items, and a new Interim Payment Assessment (IPA) that could be used to change the resident classifications assigned by the 5-Day PPS Assessment when certain criteria are met.

-Specifically, instead of a resident being assessed into a RUG-IV category that determines the per-day payment under the current methodology, payment under the PDPM model will be the sum of five separate, case-mix adjusted components plus a non-case-mix component.
-For each component CMS will established a base rate.
-Each base rate will be adjusted by the component-specific case mix derived from resident characteristics deemed relevant to that component.
+Specifically, instead of a resident being assessed into a RUG-IV category that determines the per-day payment under the current methodology, payment under the PDPM model would be the sum of five separate, case-mix adjusted components plus a non-case-mix component.
+For each component CMS would establish a base rate.
+Each base rate would be adjusted by the component-specific case-mix derived from resident characteristics deemed relevant to that component.